 Shared ownership is where you buy a share of your home and then pay rent to a Housing Association for the remaining share of the property.
 You will pay a reduced rent on the share of the property you do not own and will need a mortgage to fund your initial share, which can be anything from 25% to 75%.
 You will later have the opportunity to buy a bigger share in the property up to 100%, this is known as ‘staircasing’.
 Anyone living outside of London whose household earns below £80,000 per year, or £90,000 per year in London can buy a home through the shared ownership scheme.

+Please note, we are not currently accepting mortgages under this scheme.
 For more information visit the Governments shared ownership website.

 Forces Help to Buy